romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What practice is effective in preventing the accidental commit of sensitive data or files to a git repository?
+Q: What practice is effective in preventing the accidental commit of sensitive data or files to a git repository?
 <details><summary>Show the answer</summary><p>

 - **Using a visual program like GitHub Desktop to review commits before finalizing them**